SumiSastri/google-firebase-and-react/docs/firebase/firebase-vs-aws/index.md

 ---
 layout: default
-title: Firebase versus AWS
+title: Choosing between Firebase and AWS
 nav_order: 2
 parent: Firebase vs AWS
 has_children: true
 ---

-# Firebase versus AWS
+# Choosing between Firebase and AWS

 Firebase is google's cloud infrastructure and Amazon Web Services is a competitor service.
 Using one over the other is a matter of use case, personal choice and preference.